Neltab/Website/content/projects/Galadrim/index.md

 title: Galadrim
 seo_title: Galadrim
 summary:
 description: FullStack developper at Galadrim.
+Development of websites and mobile applications in constant supervision of the clients.
+Used a wide range of technologies such as NodeJS, React, React Native, AWS and Python.
 slug: Galadrim
 author: Aurélien Boissière